Uetliberg

+Transport

-The summit is easily accessible by train from Zürich.
+The summit is accessible year-round by train from Zurich.
 Uetliberg railway station lies some 812 m from, and 68 m below, the summit of the Uetliberg.
-It is the terminus of the Uetliberg line, and is linked to Zürich Hauptbahnhof by S-Bahn Zürich service S10.
+It is the upper terminus of the Uetliberg line from Zurich Central Station (Zürich HB), which is operated by Zurich S-Bahn service S10.
 Trains usually run every half-hour, taking 20 minutes.
+At Zürich HB, trains depart from the subsurface Zürich HB SZU station.